Ninnat/quantum-mechanics-1-2023/README.md

 ## Announcement

 * *11 Oct*: Since the Monday class (October 9) was canceled due to an unforseen circumstance, we will have our final class on Monday, October 16.
-Correspondingly, the due date of HW7 will be push forward to Friday the 18th.
+Correspondingly, the due date of HW7 will be push back to Friday the 18th.
 * July 31 was suddenly announced by the Cabinet to be a special holiday, but we will still meet online for the class so that we cover enough materials for HW3, which will be due next Monday, August 7.

 ## Resources